-Centenary sponsors fifteen varsity and three club sports.
-Men's sports include baseball, basketball, golf, lacrosse, soccer, swimming, and tennis.
-Women's Sports include basketball, golf, gymnastics, soccer, softball, swimming, tennis, and volleyball.
+Centenary sponsors 20 varsity and one competitive club sport, men's competitive club volleyball.
+Men's varsity sports include baseball, basketball, cross country, golf, lacrosse, soccer, swimming, and track and field.
+Women's varsity sports include basketball, cross country, golf, gymnastics, soccer, softball, swimming, track and field, and volleyball.
+Coed varsity sports include Competitive Cheer and POM.
 Centenary is a member of the National Collegiate Athletic Association (NCAA) and the Southern Collegiate Athletic Conference (SCAC).
 The Southern Collegiate Athletic Conference is made up of schools across Texas, Louisiana, and Colorado and will provide great regional competition for Centenary's student-athletes.
+Lacrosse is a member of the Heartland Collegiate Lacrosse Conference (HCLC) and gymnastics is a member of the Midwest Independent Conference (MIC).